smaswin21/Back-End-IE-Bank/docs/visionmission.md

 2. Document 15 user stores with the appropriate acceptance criteria for each member
 3. Complete two sprint retrospectives to gather feedback and improve workflows as needed
 4. Maintain a rate of 90% task completion rate for every sprint backlog
-5. Ensure at least 3 peer reviews for every pull request before merging and to ensure all changes are contributing to the application
+5. Ensure at least 1 peer review for every pull request before merging and to ensure all changes are contributing to the application

 ---